 The Dinner Bell Ringeth

 Keeping in mind that dining is truly an art form in New Orleans, it is now time to prepare for dinner.
-If you’re going to splurge food-wise, dinner is the time.
-Choose from such grand establishments as Arnaud’s, Antoine’s, Galatoire’s, Brennan’s in the Quarter, or the Palace.
-Bella Luna stands out for its spectacular view of the river.
-For a grand dinner finale, try a Café Brulot.
+If you're going to splurge, choose from such grand establishments as Arnaud's, Antoine's, Galatoire's, Brennan's in the Quarter, or new classic Tableau.

 MUSIC, MUSIC, MUSIC

-Cap off the night with a Pimm’s Cub or cognac at Napoleon House, 500 Chartres, a landmark of old New Orleans where rumor tells us the man himself once secretly visited.
+Cap off the night with a Pimm's Cub or cognac at Napoleon House, a landmark of old New Orleans where rumor tells us the man himself once secretly visited.
 Before turning in, stroll along the river that seems to vibrate with the sound of riverboat horns and the scent of sweet olive.
-The City that Care Forgot is a place of dreams and magic remembered.

 The Brunch Bunch